-This angle coheres with an asymmetry that stands out to me: while surveillance technology is becoming ever more powerful, hard to detect and ubiquitous, the observable physical footprint a person leaves on the world is at least as large as it ever was, and shows no sign of shrinking.
+This points to an asymmetry that stands out to me: Surveillance technology is becoming ever more powerful, hard to detect and ubiquitous, while the observable physical footprint a person leaves on the world is at least as large as it ever was, and shows no sign of shrinking.

-Encryption might currently allow temporary hiding places in the digital realm, but at least for now we still live in meatspace and soon the spies will overtake our ability to evade them here.
+Encryption might allow us to hide our tracks in the digital realm, but at least for now we still live in meatspace and soon the spies will overtake our ability to evade them here.

 Our near-future will be filled with hidden sensors.
 Some will be descendants of technology we’re already familiar with, like car plate readers and CCTV networks linked to machine vision software.
 Others are just coming into view over the sci-fi horizon; autonomous drone mosquitos, smell sensors, gene-hacked spy plants.

 Eventually these systems, and new ones we haven’t imagined yet, will be writing data to logs that can be accessed arbitrarily far into the future.

 Why would it happen if no one wants it?

 We’ll get to omniveillance, even if most people would prefer to live in a different kind of world, because of a collective action problem.
 While you may bristle at the idea of being observed yourself, it will be irresistible to use this kind of technology to your own advantage.